JoeSwanTonsing/ReactNative_FireBase/README.md

 React Native With Firebase 2020

 ### Firebase Features in this Project:
-1. Authentication
+1. ✅ Authentication - ⚠️ with Email and Password - ‼️ more authentication methods to be done
-2. Realtime Database
+2. ✅ Realtime Database

 ### Dependencies Versions used in this project:
 1. react-native-cli: 2.0.1